Wishart kernel density estimation for strongly mixing time series on the cone of positive definite matrices: Introduction

 \subsubsection{Asymmetric kernel estimators}

 The Wishart KDE is part of the larger class of asymmetric kernel estimators, which are known to address the boundary bias problem of traditional KDEs due to their naturally adaptive kernel shape.
 Unlike other methods of boundary correction, such as the reflection method \citep{MR797636,MR1097362} or boundary kernels \citep{MR564251,MR816088,MR1130920,MR1422417,MR1649872,MR1752313}, these estimators are particularly simple to implement and can restore the usual interior bias order near the boundary.
-Additionally, they remain nonnegative across the target density's entire support, a desirable property not shared by many boundary-corrected estimators.
+Moreover, they remain nonnegative over the entire support of the target density, a desirable property that many boundary‑corrected estimators lack.

 The first asymmetric kernel estimator was introduced by \citet{doi:10.2307/2347365}, who used a Dirichlet kernel to smooth compositional data on the simplex. \citet{MR1718494} was the first to study the univariate case (the beta kernel estimator) theoretically.
 The Wishart KDE introduced herein can be viewed as a matrix-variate generalization of the gamma kernel estimator on $(0,\infty)$ proposed by \citet{MR1794247}.
-Some theoretical properties of the gamma kernel estimator under strong mixing observations have been established by \citet{MR2454617,MR2756423}; their time-series results provide a primary motivation for the method developed in this article.
+Some theoretical properties of the gamma kernel estimator for strongly mixing observations have been established by \citet{MR2454617,MR2756423}; their time-series results provide a primary motivation for the method developed in this article.
 In the independent and identically distributed (iid) setting, the literature on gamma kernel estimators covers asymptotic properties \citep{MR1794247,MR2179543,MR2206532,MR2454617,MR2568128,MR2756423,MR2595129,MR2801351,MR3304359,doi:10.1080/10485252.2025.2505639,MR4899357}, bias-reduction techniques \citep{MR3843043,MR3384258}, and Bayesian bandwidth selection \citep{MR4516901,MR4415422}.
 Refer to \citet{MR3821525} or \cite{MR4319409} for surveys of the broader literature on asymmetric kernel estimators.
-A unifying perspective on parts of this theory is provided by the notion of associated kernels; see, e.g., \citet{MR3760293,Kokonendji_Some_2021}, \cite{MR4859217} or \cite{doi:10.1080/03610926.2025.2530135}.
+A unifying perspective on parts of this theory is provided by the notion of associated kernels; see, e.g., \citet{MR3760293,Kokonendji_Some_2021}, \cite{MR4859217} or \cite{MR5025557}.